-Tyneside is a small hobby operation ran by Victor Hewer and Clark Hale.
+Tyneside is a small hobby operation ran by Victor Hewer and Clark Hale in the South and Kari Schnulle in the North.
 Tyneside is dedicated to improving this very special breed.
-We own and will eventually breed for multi purpose dogs worthy of AKC Champion/Show and Field competition.
+We breed for multi purpose dogs worthy of AKC Champion/Show and Field competition.
 Our goal will always be to produce sound puppies that conform to the breed standard, with natural working instincts, ease of training and the proper curly temperaments.

 Victor grew up with dogs.
 He got his first show dog at age 16.
 A Labrador Retriever named Dixie.
 She was an outstanding dog in both the show ring and the field.
 Eventually he married and moved to the country where he could have several more show and hunting dogs, including a Best in Show stud dog.
 When the Gulf War broke out in 1990 Victor joined the Army, sold the farm, and dispersed of his dogs.
 Following his return from the military he got a divorce, came out as gay and immersed himself in being a single guy without the responsibility of dog ownership.